-Division of Prisons, and DAC in general, has a long-standing working partnership with the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, Department of Health and Human Services (DHHS), which continues to be enhanced by the partnership with the Division of Community Supervision and mental health probation officers (see supra, Specialty Mental Health Probation).
+DOP, and DAC in general, has a long-standing working partnership with the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, Department of Health and Human Services (DHHS), which continues to be enhanced by the partnership with the Division of Community Supervision and mental health probation officers (see supra, Specialty Mental Health Probation).
 DCS has developed a process for referrals to DHHS for offenders that may be in need of mental health or substance abuse services, and DOP is working to make sure that offenders who were identified with such needs, or participants in such services while in custody, have a plan for continuing care upon exit.
 Those referrals are linked to the PPOs' case plans so officers are automatically notified about appointments offenders have in the community.

 Access to health and behavioral healthcare is a critical piece of successful reentry.
-On December 1, 2023, North Carolina enacted Medicaid Expansion and it is estimated that as many as 92% of offenders releasing from prison may be eligible for Medicaid under this expansion.
+On December 1, 2023, North Carolina enacted Medicaid Expansion and an estimated 92% of offenders releasing from prison were eligible for Medicaid under this expansion.
 DAC is working with DHHS to improve the application process for offenders.
-In December 2023, DAC and DHHS partnered to identify 175 offenders who had previously received family planning Medicaid and will now have full Medicaid benefits upon release.
 DAC staff continue to assist offenders in completing paper applications when they are within 90 days of reentry.
 DAC is working on automation which will be able to streamline the application process and increase the number of applications submitted.